National Legion of Decency: History

-With the Legion of Decency rating films independently, and pressure on the industry from a number of Protestant and women's groups, Hays, who had been in charge of enforcing the voluntary code since 1927, worried that the NLD's efforts could weaken his own power and that of his office, and hurt industry profits.
-A number of states continued to have state censors, and the Archdiocese of Chicago maintained its own list of film ratings.
+With the Legion of Decency rating films independently, and pressure on the industry from several Protestant and women's groups, Hays, who had been in charge of enforcing the voluntary code since 1927, worried that the NLD's efforts could weaken his power and that of his office and hurt industry profits.
+Several states continued to have state censors, and the Archdiocese of Chicago maintained its own list of film ratings.
 The MPPDA created a new department, the Production Code Administration (PCA), to administer the Motion Picture Production Code.
 Hays appointed conservative Catholic Joseph Breen to head it.

-In 1957, Pope Pius XII issued the encyclical Miranda Prorsus ("The Remarkable Inventions") which suggested that Catholics should be more concerned about encouraging good movies than condemning bad ones, an approach taken earlier by the National Board of Review.
+In 1957, Pope Pius XII issued the encyclical Miranda Prorsus ("The Remarkable Inventions"), which suggested that Catholics should be more concerned about encouraging good movies than condemning bad ones, an approach taken earlier by the National Board of Review.
 The Legion revised its ratings process, increased the members of its ratings panel with individuals knowledgeable in film and communication arts, and added two new ratings categories: A-III, for adults only, and A-IV, for adults with reservations.

 Professor James Skinner wrote that by the late 1950s and early to mid-1960s, the Legion was beginning to lose its influence both within Hollywood and within the Catholic Church.
 Skinner noted that in some cases, young Catholics throughout the country saw a “C” rating as a reason to see a particular film.
 He argued that as a result of the Church’s liberalization after the Second Vatican Council, and a decline in the initial enthusiasm for the Legion, the Legion ceased to exist by the mid 1960s.
 In 1965, the Legion was restructured as the National Catholic Office for Motion Pictures (NCOMP), but scholars such as Skinner argue that the NCOMP failed to exert as much influence over Hollywood as the Legion.